Calysto/scilab_kernel/README.rst

 A sample notebook is available online_.

 You can specify the path to your Scilab executable by creating a ``SCILAB_EXECUTABLE`` environmental variable.
-If you are using Sclib 6.0, use the ``scilab-cli`` executable.
+If you are using Sclib 6.0, use the ``scilab-adv-cli`` executable.

 Advanced Installation Notes::